2024 Food Industry Trends – Future of Technology and Sustainability

 Unlike traditional supply chains that involve multiple intermediaries and long-distance transportation, farm-to-table initiatives emphasize a more direct and shorter path from local farms to consumers.
 The proximity of local sourcing ensures that produce and other food items are harvested at peak ripeness and freshness.
 This results in higher-quality, nutrient-rich products reaching consumers, enhancing the overall taste and nutritional value of the food.

 Consumers are increasingly interested in knowing the origins of their food.
 Farm-to-table initiatives provide transparency by allowing consumers to trace the journey of their food from local farms to their tables.
 This transparency builds trust and confidence in the food supply chain.
 By minimizing the distance food travels and supporting sustainable agricultural practices, farm-to-table initiatives contribute to reducing the carbon footprint associated with food production and distribution.
 This aligns with broader sustainability goals.
+This aligns with broader sustainability goals by significantly lowering food miles—the distance food travels from farm to consumer

-Trend- Sustainability as an Imperative
+Trend – Sustainability as an Imperative

-The Corporate Sustainability Reporting Directive (CSRD) is turning environmental commitment into a measurable key performance indicator (KPI) for businesses within the European Union.
+The Corporate Sustainability Reporting Directive (CSRD is turning environmental commitment into a measurable key performance indicator (KPI) for businesses within the European Union.
 Complying with this new legislation means companies must demonstrate their dedication to Sustainable Development Goals (SDGs) and disclose these efforts in their annual reports, making it an inescapable requirement.

 Under the CSRD, transparency becomes mandatory regarding the societal and environmental impact of both business operations and supply chains.
 This trend underscores the imperative for companies to adopt technology solutions as part of the strategy to achieve transparency and compliance.
 The use of technology is integral to meeting the stringent reporting requirements and embracing the shift towards sustainable business practices mandated by the CSRD.

-The EU Deforestation Regulation, as a sustainability imperative, sets forth expectations and requirements aimed at addressing deforestation and associated environmental and social risks linked to products placed on the EU market.
+The EU Deforestation Regulation as a sustainability imperative, sets forth expectations and requirements aimed at addressing deforestation and associated environmental and social risks linked to products placed on the EU market.
 The regulation reflects the European Union’s commitment to combatting deforestation and promoting sustainable and responsible sourcing practices.

 The EU Deforestation Regulation reflects a growing global awareness of the environmental and social impacts of deforestation and the need for collective action to address these challenges.
 By establishing clear expectations and requirements, the regulation aims to drive positive change in supply chain practices, contributing to the EU’s broader sustainability goals.